“Japan is giving away their abandoned homes for free!”

 - The committee will visit the farmland to collect, organize, analyze, and provide information about the land to appropriately fulfill its functions

 Don’t want to be a farmer?

-Yamamoto Property Advisory, who help foreigners buy homes, say you can temporarily register to preserve your title rights which can postpone farming on your land.
+Yamamoto Property Advisory, who helps foreigners buy homes, says you can temporarily register to preserve your title rights which can postpone farming on your land.
 When that expires, you’ll be expected to eventually utilize the farmland.
 As an alternative, owners can rent out the land for other farmers to use instead.
 If you don’t like any of these options, perhaps it’s best to find a different akiya without farmland.

 So, is it really worth it?

 At the end of the day, you may want to ask yourself, is it worth it to meet the rigorous requirements to save Japan’s empty house syndrome?
 Or is it just a really great marketing ploy?